 (Text from Another Time In This Place, Historia, Cultura y Vida en Questa, by Tessie Rael y Ortega and Judith Cuddihy)

-The Questa area has shown evidence of habitation from as early as the Paleo-Indian Clovis, then Folsom people.
-Around 5000BC, permanent settlements seem to have moved into our area, following big game as temperatures warmed.
-Since then the region lacked permanent settlements for many years, but was a crossroads for hunting and trading between the Pueblo (as the later Spanish speakers referred to them) people to the south and the Plains nations to our north and east.
+The Questa area has evidence of habitation as early as the Paleo-Indian Clovis Folsom people.
+Around 5000 BC permanent settlements moved into the area following big game as temperatures warmed.
+The region lacked permanent settlements for many years but was a crossroads for hunting and trading between the Pueblo people to the south and the Plains nations to the north and east.

 The first land grant from the king of Spain was issued in the area in 1815.
 From 1810 to 1821, Mexico was at war with Spain to win its independence.
-The San Antonio del Rio Colorado land grant was initially requested from what was then Mexico, in 1841.
+The San Antonio del Rio Colorado land grant was initially requested from what was then Mexico in 1841.
 In 1846, the U.S. declared war with Mexico.